-We’ll work with our development partners to ensure surrounding buildings on the Takapuna Central site don’t shade the town square.
+We’ll work with our development partners to ensure surrounding buildings on the Takapuna Central site don’t overshadow the town square.

 When will Anzac Street be sold?

 We’ve sought expressions of interest and started discussions with potential development partners for parts of the Takapuna Central site.
-We’re looking to confirm a partner in 2019.
+We’re working to confirm a partner in 2021.
 Any partnership will take community feedback into consideration, along with the requirement for public space.

 When will development start?

-Development won’t start on the Takapuna Central site until 2020 at the earliest.
-Until then the 40 Anzac Street site will remain open as a car park to ensure there is plenty of parking during the Hurstmere Road transformation.
+Development won’t start on the Takapuna Central site until 2022 at the earliest.
+Until then, the 40 Anzac Street site will remain open as a car park to ensure there is plenty of parking during the Hurstmere Road transformation.

 On the Gasometer site, the new Toka Puia car park has been completed and is open to the public.
-Development elsewhere on the Gasometer site could start in 2019 following selection of a development partner.
+Development elsewhere on the Gasometer site will start following selection of a development partner.

 What's happening with Potters Park?